 A drawback to books... they are a commitment.
 They take up space and multiply rather rapidly, even if you're good about using local library or sharing with friends.
 For any of us that have been asked to clean out our childhood bedroom, what to do with all the books?
 And whenever you have to move, boxes of books are heavy and costly to ship.
 Culling the herd is always a bit painful... but it says something about books that survive multiple moves and thinnings.
 Or you can set books free.

 I also like reading people's bookshelves and wondering what I've learned about them.
 I'm sure I had many a conversation with professors where my focus was somewhere over their shoulders or head as I scanned the book spines across their shelves.

 Within the next week or so, we're having built-in bookshelves installed in our living room.
 It's our birthday present to one another.
 The carpenter asked us if we wanted room in the wall shelves for a TV or any other multi-media.
 We said the entire wall was for our books.
 I'm eager to sit across the room at look at our shelves.
 And we've already talk about how we'll organize (and reorganize) our collection... to let childhood favorites be next to authors' collection next to books on hobbies and with non-fiction next to many, many a cheesy and serious science fiction books.
 I look forward to sitting across the room and figuring out what to reread next.

 Trivia: How many "Love That _____" references do you know?
 [This question is coming from someone who generally avoids poetry.
-That is your hint.]
+A love dogs.
+Those are your hint.]